cricket007/Kafka-Zookeeper-with-Vault/README.md

 ## Accelerator for running Kafka, Zookeeper, and Vault in AWS
 ### About the Accelerator
-- Packer files for the Bastion hosts, Management tools, Kafka, Zookeeper, and Vault servers
+- Packer files for the Bastion hosts, Management tools, Kafka, Zookeeper, Consul and Vault servers
-- Terraform files the Bastion hosts, Management tools, Kafka, Zookeeper, and Vault servers/ASG's
+- Terraform files the Bastion hosts, Management tools, Kafka, Zookeeper, Consul and Vault servers/ASG's
 - Python scripts to start the applications on the servers
 - The design has two VPC's: